AngelODeath/threetube/README.md

-# sapper-template
+# ThreeTube

-The default template for setting up a [Sapper](https://github.com/sveltejs/sapper) project.
-Can use either Rollup or webpack as bundler.
+A streaming server and UI built with Svelte.
+Using webpack as bundler.

 ## Getting started